cooperka/emoji-commit-messages/README.md

-For example, instead of having one massive commit that adds a feature, refactors an old related feature, fixes a typo, and fixes a bug, you could split that change into four commits that each accomplish one specific action.
+For example, instead of having one massive commit that adds a feature, refactors an old related feature, fixes a typo, and fixes a bug, you could split that change into four commits that each accomplish one specific type of action.
 Not only does this make things cleaner and clearer, but it also helps when using tools like `git bisect` to track down bugs.

 ## The List